-Primarily in non-randomized studies, multi-factorial methods that enable confounder effects to be compensated play a key role [288].
-Studies investigating several interventions are a further important field of application for these methods [350].
-In the medical literature, the reporting of results obtained with multi-factorial methods is unfortunately often insufficient [40,369].
-To be able to assess the quality of such an analysis, the description of essential aspects of the statistical model formation is necessary [225,422], as well as information on the quality of the model chosen (goodness of fit) [250].
-The most relevant information for this purpose is usually:
+Primarily in non-randomized studies, multi-factorial methods that enable confounder effects to be compensated play a key role [296].
+Studies investigating several interventions are a further important field of application for these methods [360].
+In the medical literature, the reporting of results obtained with multi-factorial methods is unfortunately often insufficient [38,380].
+To be able to assess the quality of such an analysis, the description of essential aspects of the statistical model formation is necessary [231,435], as well as information on the quality of the model chosen (goodness of fit) [257].
+The most relevant information for this purpose is usually

-- A clear description and a priori specification of the outcome variables and all potential explanatory variables, - Information on the measurement scale and on the coding of all variables, - Information on the selection of variables and on any interactions, - Information on how the assumptions of the model were verified, - Information on the goodness of fit of the model, - Inclusion of a table with the most relevant results (parameter estimate, standard error, confidence interval) for all explanatory variables.
+- a clear description and a priori specification of the outcome variables and all potential explanatory variables - information on the measurement scale and on the coding of all variables - information on the selection of variables and on any interactions - information on how the assumptions of the model were verified - information on the goodness of fit of the model - inclusion of a table with the most relevant results (parameter estimate, standard error, confidence interval) for all explanatory variables requirements for the use of multi-factorial methods can be found in various reviews and guidelines [26,39,296].